pvlvld/Usof-Backend/README.md

 ## Notes
 - This project is for educational purposes and does not use an ORM.
 - If some choices or solutions seem unusual, please check if that's not a requirement from the PDF assignment.
+- You might encounter issues when deleting the ./mysql_data folder.
+If so, use sudo.

 ---